kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   tracked during preemption simulations, and that we don't overcommit.
 * **Device Binding Conditions**: A lower-priority pod may be blocked in `PreBind` waiting for device binding conditions to be satisfied while already holding an in-flight or allocated ResourceClaim.
-  We need to make sure its reserved capacity is accounted for during preemption simulations and that preempting the pod immediately aborts its `PreBind` wait so the claim can be deallocated.
+  Because the pod has already been assumed in `Reserve`, its allocation is tracked in `draManager` (and must be released by `RemovePod` during preemption simulation), and the scheduler's preemption executor already cancels the `PreBind` context when the pod is preempted so the claim can be deallocated.

 Features/scenarios that we will not support:
 * **ResourceClaims that span multiple nodes, and network-attached devices**: Every DRA device has an